ChaseLean/PokeKnow/README.md

 # Pokemon Go Information Center

 This is my first programming project.
-I wrote it in January 2021, as a fun project to apply what I had learnt in an undergraduate programming course to obtain some useful gameplay information in Pokemon Go.
+I wrote it in January 2021, as a fun project to apply what I had learnt in a pre-university programming course to obtain some useful gameplay information in Pokemon Go.

 ## Table of contents
 * [General info](#general-info)